SightsLocked1U/first-gitrepo/README.md

-i am a CS student in bangladesh, currently learning web development.
-This is the webpage i am trying to remake , nothing interesting here.
+I am a CS student from Bangladesh, currently learning web development.
+This is the first webpage i am trying to redesign,   NOTHING INTERESTING IN HERE.
 Is this what you supposed to write in read me folder,  i dont think so.